 When reviewing your form, the Department of Student Activities will check to ensure that your request meets all of the following conditions:

 - Any sales activity conducted by a recognized student organization on Texas A&M University property helps to further the must further the mission and purpose of the organization.

 - Any items offered for sale or distribution that carry a licensed mark for Texas A&M University must have the approval of Licensing & Trademarks in the Office of Business Development.
-Sample of artwork must be attached for the concession form.
+Sample of artwork must be attached to the concession form.

 - Any items offered for sale or distribution by a recognized student organization must be acquired at wholesale by the organization and sold at retail or distributed from a current student organization or university department inventory.
 Merchandise may be purchased on contract with return privileges or received on consignment.
 For student organizations, records of these transactions must be on file in the Student Organization Finance Center (SOFC).